 The Horseshoe Trail, named for its renowned popularity with equestrians, is a steep 140-mile woodland trail that begins in Valley Forge National Park and connects with the Appalachian Trail.
-It ends about 15 miles northeast of Harrisburg at the.
-The longest single equestrian trail in Pennsylvania, it’s largely reserved for hikers and horseback riding.
+It ends about 15 miles northeast of Harrisburg.
+Being the longest single equestrian trail in Pennsylvania, it’s primarily reserved for hikers and horseback riding.

-This public park boasts 1,727-acres surrounding the 535-acre Marsh Creek Lake.
+This public park boasts 1,727 acres surrounding the 535-acre Marsh Creek Lake.
 Located in north central Chester County, Marsh Creek State Park is a fantastic place to take the family for a myriad of family-fun activities.
 With 11.5 miles of horseback riding trails throughout, Marsh Creek has bridle trails and horse trailer parking on the west side.
-Hope Springs Farm, a family-run horse farm that works within the park, offers boarding, training, lessons and trail rides.
+Hope Springs Farm, a family-run horse farm in the park, offers boarding, training, lessons and trail rides.

 Opened in 1998, Red Buffalo Ranch offers novice riders a chance to familiarize themselves with horse trails.
 The ranch is located on the edge of Evansburg State Park, which sits on 3,500 acres and has over 15 miles of horseback riding trails.
 Red Buffalo Ranch offers hourly guided trail rides by reservation, as well as “brunch and lunch rides” consisting of a brunch or lunch prepared by the staff.